How To Use QR Codes In Ads For Better Engagement Online & Offline

 The biggest question that Coinbase didn’t answer was why people should scan that code.

-The allure was simply the fact that it was a QR code with a variation of the song “Money” playing in the background.
+The allure was simply the fact that it was a bouncing square with a variation of the song “Money” playing in the background.

 DON’T copy this strategy (like most businesses are doing right now!).